 To a feeling (From one feeling to another)

 Too little too late

 I’ve got too much

 It’s too hard

-How do you remember which to/too to use?
-Have you ever got it spectacularly wrong?
+What method do you use to remember which to/too to use?